yydj3535/hyunbot/data/startMessage.en.md

- 🤖 Welcome to Hyun’s Private Chat Assistant

-👋 Hi there!
+🌟 Welcome aboard the "Shooting Star Wish" Express! 🌟
+👋 Great to meet you!
-I’m Hyun’s dedicated Telegram assistant.
-I’ll safely forward your messages to Hyun and deliver Hyun’s replies back to you.
+I’m your exclusive digital messenger—Shooting Star Wish’s private Telegram assistant.
+My role is to **safely and instantly** deliver every message of yours to Shooting Star Wish and accurately relay their warm replies back to you.

 ---

- 📌 How to use

-- Just type your question, idea, or request
-- I’ll instantly pass it on to Hyun
+🚀 **Communication Guide: 3 Steps to Connect**
+💬 Speak Freely: Share any questions, thoughts, or needs anytime.
+📨 Lightning Delivery: I’ll secretly relay your message right away.
-- Hyun will read and reply as soon as possible — please be patient
+⏳ Patient Wait: Shooting Star Wish will check and reply as soon as possible—please hold tight.

 ---

- 🔒 Note

-- Please do not send illegal, abusive, or spam messages
-- Repeated misuse may get you blocked
-- For urgent matters, please wait patiently for Hyun’s response
+⚠️ **Community Rules: Building a Friendly Space**
+To maintain a positive and healthy environment, kindly follow these guidelines:
+🚫 **Safety First**: No illegal, harmful, spam, or harassing content.
+🛡️ **Consequences**: Users who abuse the assistant may face restrictions (blocking).
+⏰ **Non-Emergency**: Note that this assistant can’t handle urgent matters—please wait for Shooting Star Wish’s manual response.

-Thank you for your understanding and cooperation.
-Happy chatting! 🙌
+Thank you for your cooperation!
+Wishing you smooth communication. 🙌